 While working in logistics in the Netherlands, I first recall that the problems didn't come from processes but from the people.
 Personnel who are likely less motivated in logistics are those at the lowest level, and what is really ridiculous in this situation is that they are likely the most important.

-If you don't have automation in the warehouse, your warehouse clerks must transport pallets from dock to stock.
-If they don't show up at work, your business is exposed to some dropdown in performance or even serious revenue losses.
+If you don't have automation in the warehouse, your warehouse clerks must transport pallets from the dock to stock.
+If they don't show up at work, your business is exposed to a drop in performance or even serious revenue losses.
 So, your business really depends on the warehouse clerk.

 2. Automate processes for higher logistics efficiency